codacy/codacy-rubocop/docs/description/Style_StructInheritance.md

-This cop checks for inheritance from Struct.new.
+Checks for inheritance from Struct.new.

 # Examples